Updated September 2020

 Next, let’s learn more about the rules of tax on rental income allowable expenses together with other information you need to know as a landlord.

-A Guide To Rental Property Tax Deductions In Canada
+A Guide to Rental Property Tax Deductions in Canada

 Below is a list of tax deductions on rental property in Canada you can go ahead and claim right now.
 This should be done on Form T776 when filing your taxes.

-If you advertised your rental property in magazines, newspapers, websites, and other similar places, go ahead and claim a tax deduction for all the fees you paid for this.
+If you advertise your rental property in magazines, newspapers, websites, and other similar places, go ahead and claim a tax deduction for all the fees you paid for this.
 Claim all the advertising expenses because all of them are directly related to your property.

 Is your property(s) insured?
 Did you pay any insurance premiums towards its coverage?
 If your answer is yes to both questions, the CRA allows you to make a deduction of what you’ve incurred during the year.
-But you have to limit your deduction to coverage expenses incurred during the year.
+But you have to limit your deduction to cover expenses incurred during the year.

-At the top on the list is the interest incurred from the mortgage you borrowed to finance the buying of your rental property.
+At the top of the list is the interest incurred from the mortgage you borrowed to finance the buying of your rental property.
 Don’t forget to mention all the fees charged when obtaining a mortgage, like the legal fees, mortgage application, appraisal, and so on.
 Leave out the mortgage principal as it’s not deductible.

 Funds you borrowed to finance improvements to your property can also be deducted.
 However, it must be a soft cost, which the CRA defines as any fund you borrow for the sake of financing construction, upgrades, and renovations to your rental property with the aim of making it more suitable.